+In this experiment, the Gaussian kernel bandwidth is chosen by using the median heuristic on the whole reference data sequence, which gives us ${{r}} = 0.865$.

-For completeness, we carry out the aforementioned experiment for the rest 5 human subjects and report the EDD over successfully detected changes and miss in Table~\ref{table:real_exp_therest}, where the detection threshold is again chosen as the $80 \%$ quantile of the maximum detection statistics under $H_0$ (i.e., the post-change activity is still walking).
-In this table, we highlight the best procedure for each human subjects based on the miss (i.e., less misses represents better procedure).
+For completeness, we carry out the aforementioned experiment for the rest 5 human subjects and report the EDD over successfully detected changes and failures in Table~\ref{table:real_exp_therest}, where the detection threshold is again chosen as the $80 \%$ quantile of the maximum detection statistics under $H_0$ (i.e., the post-change activity is still walking).
+In this table, we highlight the best procedure for each human subject based on the failures (i.e., fewer failures means a better procedure).

-From Table~\ref{table:real_exp_therest}, we can make the following additional observations: (i) The KUSUM-type procedures based on non-parametric kernel MMD statistic do perform pretty well. (ii) The detection can be difficult for certain human subjects and certain repeats (since those repeats are carried out under different settings); in contrast, it is easier to detect the change for subjects 105 as well as 106, and we can see our procedure outperforms other benchmarks in the sense that it is the most robust one (i.e., it have the smallest number of misses), and oftentimes it has the smallest EDD.
+From Table~\ref{table:real_exp_therest}, we can make the following additional observations: (i) The KUSUM-type procedures based on non-parametric kernel MMD statistics do perform pretty well. (ii) The detection can be difficult for certain human subjects and certain repeats (since those repeats are carried out under different settings); in contrast, it is easier to detect the change for subjects 105 as well as 106, and we can see our procedure outperforms other benchmarks in the sense that it is the most robust one (i.e., it have the smallest number of failures), and oftentimes it has the smallest EDD.
 These findings further demonstrate the usefulness of our proposed online kernel CUSUM procedure in practice.